sirfoga/pyhal/README.md

 - ```$ make pip-install```

 ### fast install
-- ```make fast-init``` just copies source files to distitribution files ... run it only if you're sure about dependencies
+- ```make fast-init``` just copies source files to distribution files ... run it only if you're sure about dependencies

 ## Usage and documentation